nazarena254/productPost/README.md

 # Flaskshop

 ## Description
-Basic flask application that unables users to sign in and post their products for selling.
+Basic flask application that enables users to sign in and post their products for selling.

 ## Author
 Nazarena Wambura.</br>